Specific Explosives: TNT, RDX, PETN, HMX, ANFO, TATP, Urea Nitrate

 Last updated:

-This topic covers the specific chemistry of the seven most forensically significant explosive compounds and formulations: TNT, RDX, PETN, HMX, ANFO, TATP, and urea nitrate, with additional notes on HMTD (hexamethylene triperoxide diamine).
-Each entry covers molecular structure, energetic performance, commercial or military application, the forensic residue profile, and the analytical methods used to detect it.
-The classification context (primary, secondary, tertiary, low explosive) is established in the companion topic on explosives classification.
+This topic covers the specific chemistry of seven forensically significant explosive compounds and formulations: TNT, RDX, PETN, HMX, ANFO, TATP, and urea nitrate, with additional notes on HMTD.
+Each entry covers molecular structure, energetic performance, application, forensic residue profile, and analytical detection methods.
+The classification context (primary, secondary, tertiary, low explosive) is established in explosives classification: low vs high, primary, secondary and tertiary.
+Initiating systems that deliver the detonating shock to these materials are covered in initiators, detonators and the explosives regulatory frame.

 TNT (systematic name 2,4,6-trinitrotoluene, CAS 118-96-7) is an aromatic nitro compound: a toluene ring with three nitro groups substituted at the 2, 4, and 6 positions.
 Its molecular formula is C7H5N3O6 and its molecular weight 227.13 g/mol.
 The nitro groups serve as the internal oxidiser: during detonation the nitrogen-oxygen bonds break, releasing energy and producing carbon dioxide, water, nitrogen gas, and carbon soot (it is slightly oxygen-deficient, which accounts for the characteristic black smoke of TNT detonations and the soot contamination of post-blast surfaces).